pagkly/Zed/Investopedia3/How Royalties Work.md

 How Royalties Work
 ## What Is a Royalty?

-A royalty is a legally-binding payment made to an individual, for the ongoing use of his or her originally-created assets, including copyrighted works, [franchises,](https://www.investopedia.com/terms/f/franchise.asp) and natural resources.
+A royalty is a legally-binding payment made to an individual, for the ongoing use of his or her originally-created assets, including copyrighted works, [[franchises,]](https://www.investopedia.com/terms/f/franchise.asp) and natural resources.
 But royalties are predominantly associated with musicians, who receive such payments whenever their originally-recorded songs are played on the radio or television, used in movies, performed at concerts, bars, and restaurants, or consumed via streaming services.
 In most cases, royalties are revenue generators specifically designed to compensate the owners of songs or properties, when they license out their assets for another party's use.

 ## Royalties Explained

 Royalties payments typically constitute a percentage of the gross or net revenues obtained from using the owner's property, however, they can be negotiated on a case-by-case basis, in accordance with the wishes of both parties involved in the transaction.

-The use of royalties is common in situations where an inventor or original owner chooses to sell his product to a [third party](https://www.investopedia.com/terms/t/third-party.asp), in exchange for royalties from the future revenues the product may generate.
+The use of royalties is common in situations where an inventor or original owner chooses to sell his product to a [[third party]](https://www.investopedia.com/terms/t/third-party.asp), in exchange for royalties from the future revenues the product may generate.
 For example, computer manufacturers pay Microsoft Corporation royalties for the right to use its Windows operating system in the computers they manufacture.

 Payment may be nonrenewable resource royalties, patent royalties, trademark royalties, franchises, copyrighted materials, book publishing royalties, music royalties, and art royalties.
 Well-known fashion designers can charge royalties for the use of their names and designs, by other companies.